Israel Emergency Alliance

 How does Israel Emergency Alliance spend its money?

 Israel Emergency Alliance directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Israel Emergency Alliance tax-deductible?